 The next step is to choose where you’ll be doing your listening.
 All social media platforms have some form of social listening capabilities.
-It’s important to determine the most spaces for you to be paying attention.
+It’s important to determine the best spaces for you to be paying attention to.

-If you are B2B, the most relevant spaces may be LinkedIn and maybe Twitter, YouTube, and Reddit.
-If you’re B2C, your net will be wider and you’ll want to track all the major platforms, including Facebook, Instagram, Twitter, Reddit, YouTube, etc.
+If you are a B2B business, the most relevant spaces are probably LinkedIn and maybe Twitter, YouTube, and Reddit.
+If you’re B2C, your net will be wider and you’ll want to track all the major platforms, including Facebook, Instagram, Twitter, Reddit, YouTube, and more.

 Just like how you shouldn't have an active presence on social platforms, you can’t track on all platforms as well.
-I recommend to start by placing most of the emphasis on the platforms you’re on, then branch out to other platforms over time if you feel it's needed.
-Once you’ve gotten data, you’ll be able to assess which platforms are worth monitoring and which ones don’t have many relevant activity.
+We recommend starting by placing most of the emphasis on the platforms you’re on, and then branch out to other platforms over time if you feel it's needed.
+Once you’ve got data, you’ll be able to assess which platforms are worth monitoring and which ones don’t have much relevant activity.

 4. Analyze and Take Action

 Don’t let all your hard work go to waste.
 Take time to analyze the metrics and data you gather from your social media listening.
 All of this valuable information will directly influence the actions you will then take.